gerald1248/openshift-linter/README.md

 $ node node_modules/gulp/bin/gulp.js
 ```

-Before running `gulp` (which builds and tests the program), fetch and install the dependencies:
+Before running `gulp` (which builds and tests the program), fetch and install the dependencies (`go get` also runs at build time, albeit without the -u switch):

 ```
 $ go get -u github.com/jteeuwen/go-bindata/...